GULibrarySandbox/ten-repo/content/10-publish.md

 The examples below show how DOIs connect scholarly publications with supporting datasets.

 {% include figure.html img="2022_BrownDOI.PNG" alt="DOIs linking Chris Brown's research" caption="DOIs linking Chris Brown's research" width="100%" %}
+Chris's dataset is a large collecttion which has been analysed for multiple projects and articles.
+The dataset is available for validation of his work and also reuse by other researchers, with a citation and DOI created by GRO.
+Chris also shares the supporting code via [Github](https://github.com/cbrown5/fishscape/blob/master/data-raw/fish-hab-db_v1.csv).
+* Data Citation: Brown, C.J. & Broadley, A..
+(2017).
+Fishscape. [https://doi.org/10.25904/1912/4017](https://doi.org/10.25904/1912/4017)
+* Article Citation: Brown, C. J., Broadley, A., Adame, M. F., Branch, T. A., Turschwell, M. P., & Connolly, R. M. (2019).
+The assessment of fishery status depends on fish habitats.
+Fish and Fisheries, 20(1), 1-14. [https://doi.org/10.1111/faf.12318}(https://doi.org/10.1111/faf.12318)

 {% include figure.html img="2022_PaynterDOI.PNG" alt="DOIs linking Jessica Paynter's research" caption="DOIs linking Jessica Paynter's research" width="100%" %}{% endcapture %}{% include card.html header="DOIs" text=text %}

+Jessica's research was published in a journal which could also publish and mint a DOI for her supporting dataset.
+* Data and Article Citation: Paynter, J., Luskin-Saxby, S., Keen, D., Fordyce, K., Frost, G., Imms, C., Miller, S., Trembath, D., Tucker, M., & Ecker, U..
+(2019).
+Evaluation of a template for countering misinformation—Real-world Autism treatment myth debunking (Version 1).
+PLOS ONE. [https://doi.org/10.1371/journal.pone.0210746](https://doi.org/10.1371/journal.pone.0210746)

 {% capture text %}
 Ensure data you publish or associate with a publication has a DOI.